-More than half of Americans have invested in a stock-related mutual fund.
-Most invest through their retirement accounts, often with little direction beyond selecting a 401k fund.
+More than half of Americans have invested in a stock-related fund.
+Most invest through their retirement accounts, often with little direction beyond selecting a 401(k) fund.
 But stocks are just one way to grow your money.
-An increasingly number of investors are exploring alternative investments.
-There is money to be made here, and arguably the best person to explain that is the Chartered Alternative Investment Analyst.
+Many investors are exploring alternative investments.
+There is money to be made here, and one of the best experts to explain that is the Chartered Alternative Investment Analyst.

 Alternative investments can sometimes take traditional forms.
 Many are managed through mutual funds, index funds or similar structures.
 For example, a single fund could collect precious metals in order to give investors access to that market without exposure to a commodities exchange.
 This field has grown significantly in recent years.
 According to a report from McKinsey, institutional investors and retail investors alike make alternatives about 25% of their portfolios.

 What Is a Chartered Alternative Investment Analyst (CAIA)?

 A CAIA certification is given to financial advisors and professionals who work with alternative investments.
 Someone with this certification doesn’t necessarily work exclusively or even primarily in alternative investments.
 It simply represents a degree of accomplishment and expertise with that sector of the market.